 There is no upper limit as to how much an employment partner can contribute.
 The Employment Partner is required to contribute a minimum of €8,000 per annum, which may be used to cover employment/salary costs, including Employer's PRSI, and as a contribution to cover the cost of expenses incurred by the scholar e.g. as a result of travelling back and forth between the Employment Partner and the HEI.
-Part of this contribution may also be put towards additional research costs and/or the scholar's Training and Career Development activities.
+Part of this contribution may also be put towards additional research costs and/or the scholar's Training and Career Development activities as specified in the application.